 Unlike the other systems mentioned so far, the HydroPower RO is capable of creating enough water for 3 operators to work on-demand.
 Meaning no down time waiting for water to purify and can be used on site without any need for a storage tank if necessary.
 Because of this, it is capable of being used as a high output static system or as a portable solution.

-When Should You Consider an On-Demand Filtration Unit?
+When You Should Consider an On-Demand Filtration Unit

 The HydroPower RO is perfect for larger Window Cleaning businesses as a multi-purpose filtration and delivery system.
 For use as a static system, it can purify water for multiple vehicles from a communal storage tank and continually maintain itself.
 Alternatively it can be used as a portable solution for on-demand filtration and delivery on larger commercial cleaning sites.
 Due to the exceptional output, it has even been used as a pure water filling station for multiple businesses!